 Women across the world are turning to Alexa to help solve problems.
 A day didn’t go by over these recent holidays when I didn’t see a humorous Alexa meme pop up:

-Actionable takeaways for leveraging Voice Search in 2019:
+Actionable takeaways for leveraging Voice Search:

 - Continue to create, optimize, and publish valuable content on-site and off-site.

 - Create content at the top of the funnel – well before your users are looking for your brand

 - Meet your users where they’re at – identify those micro moments that are important to your audience

 - Get your Local SEO stuff together; most mobile searches focus on local needs

 - Create conversational content focused on long-tail searches, which mimics how users are talking into their phone or device